 Students are expected to complete independent reading throughout the year.
 An Independent Reading List form helps you keep track of books read.

 Two methods of assessment are provided.
 Assessment Charts at the back of the book show key objectives taught each week followed by two columns.
 One is headed “Skill Mastered” while the other says “Needs Experience.”
 This type of observational assessment should work fine, but there are also four quarterly quizzes that you can use if you prefer that method.

 The overall approach is gentler than most traditional programs.
-Parts of speech are introduced, but only nouns, pronouns, adjectives, and verbs.
+Parts of speech are introduced, but only nouns, pronouns, adjectives, and verbs rather than all eight parts of speech.
 Exercises have large lines for writing and often include circling, matching, or something other than writing words.
-Children are given opportunity for self-expression and creativity as well as for memorization and recitation.
+Children are given opportunities for self-expression and creativity as well as for memorization and recitation.
 Overall, this creates a very workable balance between traditional and Charlotte Mason approaches that should be especially appealing to parents who like the predictable structure of traditional programs yet want to give their children more opportunity for personal expression.